pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 This chapter discusses how psychographic surveys relate to consumer psychology and some techniques to analyse this type of data.
 The learning objectives for this chapter are:

-* Understand the concept of latent variables
+* Asses the reliability and validity of customer surveys
 * Create and visualise a correlation matrix
-* Use hierarchical clustering to reduce dimensions
+* Use hierarchical clustering to reduce data dimensions

 The data and code for this session are available in the `chapter_10.R` file in the `casestudy2` folder of your RStudio project.